World War II Propaganda Collection

 Crispin 12 is a missal, a service book containing texts for performing the mass, copied in France in the mid 1400s for John III de la Rochefoucauld, bishop of Mende and thirtieth abbot of St. Amant-de-Boixe, in the diocese of Angoulême.
 De la Rochefoucauld’s arms, or a cross gules, supported by two angels, appears in the lower margin of the image below.

-This illumination depicting the symbols of the Evangalists, based on John’s vision in the Apocolypse–Matthew as Man, Mark as Lion, Luke as Ox, John as Eagle– along with another full-page illumination of the crucifixion of Christ, comprise a bifolium that was added to the manuscript in the early 1600s.
+This illumination depicting the symbols of the Evangelists, based on John’s vision in the Apocalypse–Matthew as Man, Mark as Lion, Luke as Ox, John as Eagle– along with another full-page illumination of the crucifixion of Christ, comprise a bifolium that was added to the manuscript in the early 1600s.

 crispin 12001